Writing Apps 7 min

 AutoCrit and ProWritingAid are both designed for fiction authors and creative writers.
 While they share many features, there are some key differences:

 • ProWritingAid works across platforms like Word, Scrivener, Google Docs, and browsers via its browser extensions and desktop integrations.
-AutoCrit only has an online editor.
+AutoCrit is primarily accessed through its online editor, keeping all analysis and feedback within its own cloud-based ecosystem.

-• ProWritingAid has advanced features to help creative writers paraphrase text and overcome writer’s block.
-While AutoCrit can highlight errors, such as passive voice and repeated words, it can’t show you how you can fix them.
+• ProWritingAid includes features to help creative writers rephrase text and overcome writer’s block with suggested alternatives.
+While AutoCrit can highlight errors, such as passive voice and repeated words, it doesn’t show you how you can fix them.

 Let’s compare some features of ProWritingAid and AutoCrit side by side.